Frequently Asked Questions

 Do I have to create an account?

 No, whether you are looking for plants or donating yours.
 The goal is to keep the site as straightforward as possible for the occasional user.
-However, we encourage you to become an active PlantCatching member.
-You will consequently get some benefits by creating an account: for example, all of your donations will be accessible from a single personal page so that you won’t receive an email per donation with the corresponding passwords.
+However, I encourage you to become an active PlantCatching member and get the corresponding benefits.
+For example, the homepage is enhanced with tools that help you to discover the local offers, requests and events.
+Also all of your donations will be accessible from a single personal page so that you won’t receive an email per donation with the corresponding passwords.

 I already use other ways to exchange plants and seeds.
 Why would PlantCatching be better and innovative?